wbcolon/xPlay/README.md

 end.
 If the *Autoplay Next* in the *Options* menu is enabled then the next movie in the movie list will be played as soon as the current movie has ended.
 The player will stay in fill window mode until the last movie of the list is finished.

+##### Filters

+The movie filter is similar to the filters for the artist, album or track filter in the music view.
+The filter is applied on the movie list widget itself.
+A list widget item is shown if it matches the given filter string.
+All entries will appear if the movie filter is disabled in the movie view sub menu entry.

 ### Streaming View